Somebody has to start. So why not us?

 At the heart of this movement is the timeless trinity revered by ancient philosophers: Beauty, Truth, and Goodness.

-These three are like tuning forks for the soul – when they vibrate in harmony, they awaken something deep in us.
+These three are like tuning forks for the soul.
+When they vibrate in harmony, they awaken something deep in us.
 A sense of AWE.
 A feeling that we are part of something more than ourselves.
-That we belong; a feeling of unity.
+That we belong.
+A feeling of unity.
 They are the door back to our innocence, seeing the world through the eyes of a child.

 As Roger Scruton beautifully put it: